 Participation and responsibility was reawakened in the public housing system, and it was thankfully never vanquished from the nutritional assistance system.
 Human nature and the natural quest for self determination and dignity cannot be lobbied or collectively bargained out of existence.
 It always awaits its release.

 The False Choice between Inefficiency and Profiteers

 Much of the current private school sector, whether for-profit or nonprofit, is merely a more expensive refuge for the public school refugees of means.
-Most private schools are modeled after “batch system” public schools, churning out batches of kids based on their born-on dates like a human assembly line.
-They try to be comfortable and familiar clones of the failing public model with better scholastic outcomes, and they can outspend the public sector because:
+Most private schools are modeled after “batch system” public schools have been using for over a century, churning out batches of kids based on their born-on dates like a human assembly line.
+They try to be comfortable and familiar clones of the failing public model with better scholastic outcomes, and they can often outspend the public sector because:

 • Their customers are desperate or determined parents who will come up with the money.

 • They have no efficient competition, and space is limited.
 Simple supply and demand.

 • They sell the “high school tradition” as much as they sell the foundations of scholastic and expressive possibilities; in so doing, they offer unnecessary familiarity.